lupyuen/lupyuen.github.io/src/lvgl2.md

 But I have no idea how to start the NSH Process and redirect the Console Input / Output to LVGL 🤔

+TODO: LED turns white if `lvgldemo` fails to start

 ![NuttX on PinePhone now boots to the LVGL Touchscreen Demo, without a Serial Cable](https://lupyuen.github.io/images/lvgl2-title.jpg)

 # What's Next